beam-cloud/clip/README.md

 ## License

-CLIP filesystem is under the Apache license.
+CLIP filesystem is under the MIT license.
 See the [LICENSE](LICENSE.md) file for more details.

 ## Support